Hollandsche Schouwburg

 Over 6,700 family names of the 104,000 Jews from the Netherlands who were murdered in the war are listed in a war memorial.

-National Shoah Museum
+National Holocaust Museum

 Across the street is a former crèche where many Jewish children, after being separated from their parents, were held captive until they were deported.

 With the help of the resistance approximately 600 children were smuggled to relatively safe places through the teacher training school next door.
-The National Shoah Museum is currently closed.

 more impressions